Discover more from Healthy Rich

 Yes.
 OMG YES.
 You can make a living as a freelance writer.

-And, to be clear, I’m not just eking by — not that there’s anything wrong with being at that point in your journey.
-But I’m not.
-I’m making a good living.
-I made more money last year as a full-time freelancer than I made in any of my five years as an employed writer, and I’m on track to make way more this year.
-AND, to be even more clear about this living I’m making: My income supports my partner, too.
-And we are, as we like to say in the Midwest, comfortable.
+And, to be clear, I didn’t just eke by as a freelancer — not that there’s anything wrong with being at that point in your journey.
+But I didn’t.
+I made a good living.
+I made more money in my first year as a full-time freelance personal finance writer than I made in any of the previous five years as an employed writer, and I made more than $100,000 in each of the following two years.
+AND, to be even more clear about this living I made: My income supported my partner, too.
+And we were, as we like to say in the Midwest, comfortable.

 This writer wasn’t wrong, though.
 It’s smart to keep your day job.
 And it can be hard to make a living as a freelancer.